 I have always wanted to travel.
 From a very young age, when my Aunt was abroad, living and working in London, I knew that I wanted to do it too.
+There is something magical about London and I just couldn’t wait to grow up and put routes down there.
 I thought that it sounded glamourous and exciting, to be able to see more than just New Zealand.
 My cousins and I used to love receiving parcels from her for our birthdays and Christmas.
 We would see the distinctive writing on the parcel and know that it was from her.
 There would be a letter or a card and an interesting gift.

 Now it’s me that lives so far away from my family.
 And I am in awe of her for remembering all of our birthdays and sending gifts more or less on time.
 I only have two nephews and I struggle to get their gifts in the post near their birthdays.
 She had at least 10 of us to sort.
 And all of her brothers and sisters in law.

 Travelling is in my blood.
 It is an obsession and a full time hobby.
 There is always more of the world to see.
 I feel like I am wasting time when I sit still and I get itchy feet when I have been in London more than six unbroken weeks.
 I have seen some amazing things, from Dracula’s castle in Transylvania – yes that is really a thing – to the Athenian ruins of the Parthenon, I am used to seeing many amazing things before sunset and then a few after.
 The novelty does not wear off and the obsession does not lessen.